Half Korean, half Austrian, a strategist turned CEO.

 In his free time, Andreas likes to illustrate comics, try not to injure himself during CrossFit, and continuously find new ways to keep his little daughter entertained.

-With experience spanning across advertising, digital, PR, social, and journalism, Jamal is a creative director with a truly integrated view of how to solve client problems through storytelling.
+With over 16 years of experience spanning across advertising, digital, PR, social, and journalism, Jamal is a creative director with a truly integrated view of how to solve client problems through storytelling.

 This integrated view is also an international view, gained through agency experience in Australia, New Zealand, the UK, and Hong Kong, working on projects that have pretty much spanned the entire globe.